JOB TITLE: Substance Abuse Therapist

 Barnett’s struggle with addiction started with an ATV accident and chronic back pain that introduced him to opioid painkillers.
 Barnett worked in a pharmacy as a teenager and “knew how the system worked.”

 “I’d call in my own prescriptions,” he said.
 “I was on extremely high doses of opiates, and to overcome the drowsiness I was also on amphetamines.
 To overcome the effects from the amphetamines, I added benzodiazepines.
 That was my routine, all day every day, for a very long time.”

 That routine eventually caught up with him, and he landed in jail for one week before entering treatment.
 Sober since 2009, Barnett is still familiar with “the system.”
 He’s an expert on the history of opioid abuse, especially in Appalachia, where pharmacies known as “pill mills” were shut down and people almost immediately turned to heroin.
 He understands the science of drug abuse and how a person’s vulnerability to addiction is both physiological and psychological.
-Today, as a licensed therapist at Appalachian Health Services, Barnett uses the knowledge gained through his experience and education to help others.
+Today, as a licensed therapist at Southern WV Primary Care Specialists, Barnett uses the knowledge gained through his experience and education to help others.

 “Since becoming sober, I’ve furthered my education, established a meaningful career, become a father and maintained a healthy, happy marriage,” he said.
 “I’ve restored family relationships.
 I’ve left behind that sense of hopelessness and found hope instead.
 And with the medication-assisted treatment program at Appalachian Health Services, I’ve had the opportunity to help other people find hope, too.”